eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 I was unable to configure this from the GUI and ended up using RegEdit.
 Navigate to `HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\Policies\System` and create a new DWORD called `AutomaticRestartSignOnConfig`.
 Set it to `0` if you use BitLocker, and to `1` if you are not.

-Updates
-- To keep the system secure, configure Windows Update to download and apply patches automatically, and to update WSL.
-Settings -> Windows Update -> Advanced, enable "Receive updates for other Microsoft products" and "Get me up to date".

 QoL
 - Optional: Improve your WSL experience with [Windows Terminal and oh-my-zsh](https://gist.github.com/zachrank/fc71ed301e9823264ddac4fb77975735)